-With Women’s History Month in its second week, it is important to remember the woman who wrote the first book advocating the rights of women and is rightly recognised as the first feminist.
-Mary Wollstonecraft was born in Spitalfields in 1759 and her social and political views emerged during the age of the Enlightenment when reasoning and logic began to challenge superstition, religion and tradition.
-Titled A Vindication of the Rights of Women, her book became a bestseller and thrust her into the limelight with its demands for a just society based on reason, with women central to this political philosophy.
+Women’s History Month and it is important to remember Mary Wollstonecraft, the woman who wrote the first book advocating the rights of women and who is widely recognised as the first feminist.
+She was born in Spitalfields in 1759 and her social and political views were formed during the age of the Enlightenment when reasoning and logic began to challenge superstition, religion and entrenched traditional thought.
+Titled A Vindication of the Rights of Women, her book became a bestseller and thrust her into the limelight with its demands for a just society regardless of gender.

-Her reputation as an outspoken social campaigner multiplied when she married William Godwin, the founder of the anarchist movement.
-During this period she moved to an address in Somers Town, St Pancras which would become the established family home.
+Her reputation as an outspoken social campaigner increased when she married William Godwin, the founder of the Anarchist movement.
+Wollstonecraft moved to an address in Somers Town, St Pancras which would become their family home.
 She died 11 days after giving birth to a daughter who would grow up to be even more famous and etch her own legacy.
 That woman was Mary Shelley, writer of Frankenstein and wife of poet Percy Shelley.

 Mary Wollenstonecraft (left) Mary Shelley (right)

-Two members of one family but with very different contributions as regards the achievement of women during the Enlightenment and beyond.
-In 2015, Camden Council wary of the way a gothic horror novel had eclipsed Wollstonecraft’s equality campaigning, announced they were naming a Kings Cross street after her.
-The council made her a nominee in a street-naming competition which attracted 10,000 entries, with the public vote leaving no room for doubt.
+In 2015, Camden Council, well aware Shelley’s gothic horror novel had eclipsed Wollstonecraft’s equality campaigning, announced they were naming a Kings Cross street after her.
+It was later decided to put it to a public vote and the street-naming competition attracted 10,000 entries.
+The public vote left no room for doubt.

-There were initial concerns that her three-syllabled name might be a bit of an effort for taxi drivers and pizza delivery men and the like but with great prescience, the global consciousness decided otherwise and predicted it wouldn’t be such a tongue twister.
+There were initial concerns that her three-syllabled name might be a bit of a tongue-twister for deliverymen and the like but the global consciousness decided otherwise.
 And it really was global.
-Nominations came in all over the world from India to Russia.
-Councillor Sarah Hayward Leader of Camden Council, said after the decision was made: “She paved the way for me to be Leader of Camden Council, and for all our political parties in Camden to be led by women.
+Nominations came in from all over the world – including India and Russia.
+Councillor Sarah Hayward Leader of Camden Council, commented after the vote: “She paved the way for me to be Leader of Camden Council, and for all our political parties in Camden to be led by women.
 It’s a wonderful decision and I celebrate it”

-A brief walk around Oakshott Court reveals lots of red-bricked urban functionality.
-Even though Hungarian architect Peter Tabori’s design has a post-modern, ubiquitous quality which he intended to bridge the divide between middle and working-classes, it certainly no longer has any essence of the Polygon residential area where Wollstonecraft recalled walking across fields to get home.
-In the 18th century, it was a magnet for the middle classes escaping the French Revolution.
+A brief walk around Oakshott Court, just off Polygon Road and the red-bricked estate that’s there now might not immediately conjure up visions of a Wollstonecraft or Shelley.
+Hungarian architect Peter Tabori’s design has a somewhat ubiquitous quality which he intended to bridge the divide between middle and working-class aesthetics.
+But it obviously no longer has any essence of the Polygon residential area where Wollstonecraft recalled walking home across fields.